CoolBitX-Technology/coolwallet-sdk/README.md

 ```

-## Integration
+## Contributing

-If you want to integrate the other coin into CoolWallet, you can refer to [CONTRIBUTING](./CONTRIBUTING.md) or contact us.
+If you're interested to develop new coin for CoolWallet Pro, please see [CONTRIBUTING](./CONTRIBUTING.md) for more information.